ubiquibot/.github/README.md

 - Purpose: Ubiquity DAO's GitHub Bot for Automating DevPool Management.
   - Main repo for the bot development.
 - Database: Supabase
--

 ### 7. ubiquity/ts-template
 - Purpose: A template repository for all @ubiquity projects.
 - Language: Typescript

 ### 8. ubiquity/rpc-handler
-- Purpose: RPC Handler NPM Package
+- Service: RPC Handler NPM Package
+- Purpose: This packages leverages Chainlist's network RPC list to return the lowest latency provider from the list for any given network ID.

 ### 9. ubiquity/onboard.ubq.fi